Step 1: Flow & Creativity (Psychology Today)

 CJ: I understand that you do a lot of consulting with business leaders on how to facilitate more flow in their workers.

 Yes, I have done a fair bit of this work.
-My partner in the Flow Genome Project, Jamie Wheal, has done far, far more.
+My partner at my old company, Jamie Wheal, has done far, far more.
 The flow triggers we’ve been talking about are really accessible—it is not hard to design businesses around them.

-CJ: Now that the book is releasing, you’re going to continue to work on flow research through the Flow Genome Project.
+CJ: Now that the book is releasing, you’re going to continue to work on flow research through your organisationst.
 Can you tell us a bit about that?

-The Flow Genome Project is an international, trans-disciplinary organization dedicated to decoding flow.
+My projects have always been an international, trans-disciplinary organizations dedicated to decoding flow.
 As you pointed out above, we do a bit of consulting, but our core focus is to seriously advance flow state research.
 We’re also in the process of building Flow Dojos—dedicated flow research and training facilities.
 But the most important thing to know is this is an open source project.
 The goal is to hack ultimate human performance.
 This is relevant to everyone—who doesn’t want to be able to perform at their best.
 Thus, we want everyone involved.
 Go to our website, sign up for Flow Hacker Nation, and get involved.

 Step 6: Long Haul Creativity